telerik/xaml-docs/controls/radchartview/empty-data-points.md

 ## Data Binding Setup

-When the chart series is data bound via its ItemsSource property, the assignment of the null value is implemented in the data point models.
+When the chart series is data-bound via its ItemsSource property, the assignment of the null value is implemented in the data point models.

 #### __[C#] Defining the data point model__
 {{region radchartview-empty-data-points-2}}